3stacks/lukeboyle.com/blog-posts/2020/09/free-thought-is-dead.md

 or "Partly true".
 It could be argued that Snopes purposely picked the most extreme claims in order to alter their rating of the claim's veracity.
 An acceptable counterpoint here might be that Snopes must indeed take the most extreme claims so they are able to cover the whole gamut of potentially false claims, however, in some other cases it seems that the claims are being misrepresented in order to obfuscate the truth.
+(TODO: find more examples)

 Let's take the claim "The URL antifa.com automatically redirects to the official campaign website of U.S. Democratic presidential candidate Joe Biden."
 You can verify this one for yourself as of the 2nd of September.
 Visit antifa.com and you will be redirected to Joe Biden's